-Banksy tags a coronavirus message on the London Underground
+Banksy's latest artwork on the coronavirus has been removed from the London Underground

 Credit: Banksy/Instagram

-Street artist Banksy has posted once again about what he's been up to during the coronavirus pandemic -- and this time, he says wear a mask.
+The work was removed "some days ago" because it was in violation of TfL's "strict anti-graffiti policy," a spokesperson for the transportation agency said in a statement.

+Even though it was erased, the spokesperson said that TfL appreciated "the sentiment of encouraging people to wear face coverings" and that it would like to "offer Banksy the chance to do a new version of his message for our customers in a suitable location."

-In a video on his Instagram, the reclusive artist filmed himself dressed as a cleaner spraying graffiti on the London Underground.
+Earlier on Tuesday, the reclusive artist uploaded a video of himself dressed as a cleaner spraying graffiti on the London Underground.

 The caption in the post reads, "If you don't mask - you don't get."